mindcat/ShavianKey/README.md

     - [ ] Dechifro or Ormin's transliterator??
 Which is most easily rewritten in Swift and has a minimum of dependencies?
   - [ ] Some settings options in main app window
     - [ ] Figure out swift containers, figure out how setting file should be managed, figure out what settings are realistic to give user control over
+    - [ ] Let user choose whether to have SPC-DEL or DEL-SPC
+    - [ ] Maybe let user turn off QWERTY mode? or switch it to colemak
+    - [ ]